Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

   3. Double click on the selected image in the search results (or click Preview button) to add it on the map.

 .. important::
-   In the free tariff plan the *Max zoom* is limited up to 13 and processing cannot be started using SecureWatch.
-If you want to use this data provider - you have to switch to the Premium tariff plan - pls request us at help@geoalert.io
+   In the free tariff plan the *Max zoom* is limited up to 12 and the processing cannot be started using SecureWatch.
+If you want to use this data provider - you have to switch to the `Premium <https://mapflow.ai/pricing>`_ tariff plan or `write to us <https://geoalert.io/#contacts>`_ to get a quote.